-Gum disease develops when plaque, food particles, and bacteria build up beneath your gum line.
 As bacteria continues to build up, it forms pockets of infection between your gums and tooth roots.
 These pockets are essentially bacteria reserves.
-Without proper care and treatment, your gum infection will progress – the pockets grow larger and the periodontal tissues start to deteriorate, causing the gums to recede from your teeth and expose your tooth roots.
+Without proper care and treatment, the gum infection will progress – the pockets grow larger and the periodontal tissues start to deteriorate, causing the gums to recede from your teeth and expose your tooth roots.

 As gum disease advances into the later stages, your teeth start to loosen from their place as supporting periodontal tissues wither away.
 Gums recede drastically.
 The jawbones start to deteriorate as the infection penetrates deeper into the bone.
 Teeth even begin to fall out in the advanced stage of gum disease – periodontitis.
 In fact, the leading cause of tooth loss is actually gum disease!
+Yikes!
+We want to avoid these later stages at all costs.

-As gum disease advances it becomes irreversible and treatments such as periodontal regeneration surgery, dental implants, and periodontal pocket (flap and osseous) surgery become necessary to replace damaged tissues and teeth.
+As gum disease advances it becomes irreversible, and treatments such as periodontal regeneration surgery, dental implants, and periodontal pocket (flap and osseous) surgery become necessary to replace damaged tissues and teeth.
 This is why it’s so important to stop gum disease before it begins or progresses!

 What are the risk factors of gum disease?